-In the new Presqu’île eco-neighborhood at Grenoble, they are hard to miss.
+In the new Presqu’île eco-neighbourhood at Grenoble, they are hard to miss.
 Topped with arrays of 688 solar panels, the two apartment buildings based on the ABC (Autonomous Building for Citizens) concept rise imposingly at the foot of the Chartreuse mountains.
-The concept is extremely ambitious, and this 62-apartment residence, which is designed to be energy autonomous, to consume 70% less water from the public water system, and to optimize waste management, is its first concrete application in France.
+The concept is extremely ambitious, and this 62-apartment residence, which is designed to be energy self-sufficient, consume 70% less mains water and optimise waste management, is its first concrete application in France.

 Origins in R&D

-The project was conceived by research and development teams at Bouygues Construction, under the encouragement of Gaëtan Desruelles, then executive vice president, R&D, Innovation and Sustainable Construction.
-“We were already experimenting with buildings that would produce energy or that would manage water more sensibly,” recalls Thierry Juif, environment and eco-design director at Bouygues Construction.
-“Gaëtan Desruelles asked us to imagine a building that would push these concepts to the extreme.”
-So, the team began to think about how to design a building that would meet a list of environmental challenges, as Juif explains: “It would produce energy autonomously.
-It would use rainwater and recycle wastewater.
-It would reduce the quantities of waste produced.
-It would be built with materials having a low environmental impact.
-It would also have to be as comfortable for its inhabitants as a traditional building so that they didn't have the feeling of going backwards”
+The project was conceived by Research and Development teams at Bouygues Construction, under the encouragement of Gaëtan Desruelles then Executive Vice-President, R&D, Innovation and Sustainable Construction.
+“We were already experimenting with buildings that could produce energy or could manage water more sensibly,” recalls Thierry Juif, Environment and eco-design director at Bouygues Construction.
+“Gaëtan Desruelles asked us to design a building that would push these concepts to the extreme.”
+So, the team began to think about how to come up with a building that would meet a list of environmental challenges, as Juif explains: “It would need to produce energy autonomously, use rainwater and recycle wastewater and reduce the quantities of waste produced.
+It would be built using materials with a low environmental impact.
+It would also have to be as comfortable for its occupants as a conventional building so that they didn't have the feeling of taking a step backwards.”

-“In the ABC project, we went looking for the best solutions on the market,” says Vincent Joly, the project's manager at Bouygues Bâtiment Sud-Est. “I've never seen so many innovations used in a single project!
-And for a housing project, it was technically very complex.”
-The electricity will be produced by the 1,130 sq. m of photovoltaic panels in the solar farm installed on the roofs of the two apartment buildings.
-Grenoble's gas and electric utility GEG ENeR will operate the installation.
-Electricity will be stored in lithiumion batteries and redistributed in the mornings and evenings, during peak consumption.
-The residents of the ABC buildings will have the option of buying the electricity produced by this farm in the first collective auto-consumption system in France.
+“For the ABC project, we went looking for the best solutions on the market,” says Vincent Joly, the project's manager at Bouygues Bâtiment Sud-Est. “I've never seen so many innovations used in a single project!
+And, for a housing project, it was a technically very complex worksite.”
+The electricity will be produced by the 1,130 m² of photovoltaic panels in the solar farm installed on the roofs of the two apartment buildings.
+Grenoble's gas and electricity utility GEG ENeR will operate the installation.
+Electricity will be stored in lithium-ion batteries and redistributed in the mornings and evenings, during peak consumption.
+The residents of the ABC buildings will have the option of buying the electricity produced by this farm in the first collective own-consumption system in France.
 The buildings are designed to consume little energy.
 Each apartment will have double exposure and tight seals around doors and windows.
 Theoretically, it will not be necessary to use the battery-powered electric radiators for heating.
-All the apartments will be delivered with a kitchen outfitted with lowconsumption electrical appliances, and lighting will be provided with energy-saving LED lamps.
+All the apartments will be handed over with a kitchen fitted with low-consumption electrical appliances, and lighting will be provided with energy-saving LED lamps.

 Water management is the project's other big plus.
-The goal is to decrease consumption from the public water system by three, reducing it to less than 50 liters per person a day.
-Rainwater running off the solar panels will be recovered, potabilized in an on-site, short-circuit treatment system, and mixed with city water to re-mineralize it.
+The goal is to cut consumption from the mains water system by two thirds, reducing it to less than 50 litres per person a day.
+Rainwater running off the solar panels will be recovered, potabilised in an on-site, short-circuit treatment system, and mixed with mains water to re-mineralize it.
 Wastewater containing organic matter will be treated in a miniature plant installed by Suez on the ground floor and then used for the toilets and watering plants.
-Even the heat from greywater (i.e., household water containing little pollution) will be recovered with a heat pump and used to warm the sanitary water.
-The bathrooms will be equipped with recycling showers and shower heads that beam colored light to indicate in real time how much water has been consumed.
+Even the heat from grey water (i.e. household water containing little pollution) will be recovered with a heat pump and used to produce domestic hot water.
+The bathrooms will be equipped with recycling showers and shower heads that beam coloured light to indicate in real time how much water has been consumed.

 Another objective of the project is social diversity.
-A social landlord, Grenoble Habitat, has bought the 62 apartments and will rent them as low- or medium-range housing so that these innovations are available not just to better-off individuals.
+A social landlord, Grenoble Habitat, has bought the 62 apartments and will rent them to low and medium-income households so that these innovations are available not just to better-off individuals.
 The well-being of future tenants is also a prime concern.
-For example, each apartment will have its own individual and customizable dual-flow air handling units to which special filters like those for pollen can be added.
-“Another aim is to involve the renters, get them to change their behavior, and create a community where people interact with each other,” says Emilie Tourenne, operations manager at Linkcity Sud-Est. “We're seeing a lot of enthusiasm for the project.
-One hundred or so potential renters have already visited the model apartments and the information showroom connected to it.
+For example, each apartment will have its own individual and customisable dual-flow air handling units to which special filters like those for pollen can be added.
+“Another aim is to involve the tenants, get them to change their behaviour, and create a community where people interact with each other,” says Emilie Tourenne, Director of Operations at Linkcity Sud-Est. “We're seeing a lot of enthusiasm for the project.
+One hundred or so potential tenants have already visited the show apartments and the information showroom connected to it.
 Candidates must submit an application, including a questionnaire designed to find out why they are interested.
-For the project to work, the renters have to buy into it!
-That's why they will be given support by the Atelier Pop-Corn, a startup that will act as a community leader and help everyone learn how his or her new home works.”
+For the project to work, the tenants have to buy into it!
+That's why they will be given support by Atelier Pop-Corn, a start-up that will act as a community leader and help everyone learn how their new home works.”